Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Ferromagnetism

 Now let us consider the hopping term.
-To this end, it is convenient to work with the itinerant ($g$) fermion in the same $\mathbf{q}$-frame as the local spin.
+To this end, working with the itinerant ($g$) fermion in the same $\mathbf{q}$-frame as the local spin is convenient.
 Clearly, the $\alpha=1$ component $\bar{c}_{g1,i}$ of the rotated fermions corresponds to the direction of the local spin $S^{A}(\mathbf{q}_{i})$.
 With the help of Eq.~\eqref{eqn:rotated-fermion}, we can express the original hopping term by the rotated fermions $\bar{c}_{g\alpha,i}(\mathbf{q}_{i})$, and the resulting expression contains all the possible hopping processes (including the off-diagonal ones) $\bar{c}_{g\alpha,i}^{\dagger} \bar{c}_{g\beta,i+1}$ with the matrix elements